Entropy67/CoopSignIn/README.md

 Besides, the APP keeps track of the time points and generate no-show or credit report accordingly.
 It also allows crew managers to manage the schedule by adding/editing/deleting a shift.

+## Usage
+The APP is now available in TestFlight.
+Feel free to contact me if you want access.
+It will be published in APP store soon.

+It has two modes: offline mode and Google drive mode

+### Off-line mode
+Everything will be conducted locally within the app.
+You can register a permanent or one-time shift in the APP.
+The data will be stored in the local device.

+### Google-drive access
+Once sign-in with a Google account, it will work with APIs from Google drive.
+First, it can locate and download sign-in sheet from the Google drive linked to your account.
+Second, it will upload the data to  Google drive so that you can review the reports remotely.

-## Key module
+## Modules

+### viewController.swift
-The viewController.swift contains the main script that presents the complete sign-in sheet, defines all kinds of managers and trigger all kinds of views.
+The viewController class presents the complete sign-in sheet, defines all kinds of managers and trigger all kinds of views.
+Everything starts from here.

-## Controllers
+### Controllers
 Controller folder contains different ViewControllers which control the APP View.
 - SignInViewController: a view to allow members to sign-in/out
 - AddChoreViewController:  controls a View to allow user to add a permenant chore shift